Hebelub/old-unity-games/README.md

 ![Explore Islands](Images/ExploreIslands.png)

-Explore Islands is a captivating game where your adventure takes place across different islands, each represented as a deck of cards.
-Your objective is to strategically select islands that provide the best items and accumulate enough coins to advance to the next level.
-With each island revealing only the next monster or item, prepare for a journey full of surprises and strategic decisions.
+Explore Islands is a captivating game where your adventure unfolds across various islands, each represented as a deck of cards.
+Your objective is to strategically select islands that offer the best items and accumulate enough coins to advance to the next level.
+Make sure not to lose all your health.
+Each island only reveals the next monster or item, so be clever in how you play.
+You will encounter venomous snakes and treacherous traps.
+Are you stuck?
+Then use your coins to purchase power-ups.
+Use TNT on the hostile monsters so you can discover hidden gems.
+Prepare for a journey full of surprises and creative strategic decisions.

 ## Merge World